Mitchell leads No. 15 Missouri against Arkansas after 31-point showing

 Fayetteville, Arkansas; Saturday, 8 p.m.
 EST

-BOTTOM LINE: No. 15 Missouri visits Arkansas after Mark Mitchell scored 31 points in Missouri’s 110-98 victory over the Alabama Crimson Tide.
+BOTTOM LINE: No. 15 Missouri faces Arkansas after Mark Mitchell scored 31 points in Missouri’s 110-98 win over the Alabama Crimson Tide.

-The Razorbacks are 10-4 on their home court.
+The Razorbacks have gone 10-4 in home games.
 Arkansas is eighth in the SEC with 14.5 assists per game led by D.J.
 Wagner averaging 3.5.

-The Tigers are 9-4 against SEC opponents.
-Missouri ranks ninth in the SEC giving up 70.1 points while holding opponents to 42.8% shooting.
+The Tigers are 9-4 in conference games.
+Missouri ranks ninth in the SEC allowing 70.1 points while holding opponents to 42.8% shooting.

-Arkansas’ average of 7.2 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 7.4 per game Missouri gives up.
+Arkansas makes 46.5% of its shots from the field this season, which is 3.7 percentage points higher than Missouri has allowed to its opponents (42.8%).
 Missouri averages 8.8 made 3-pointers per game this season, 1.6 more made shots on average than the 7.2 per game Arkansas allows.

 TOP PERFORMERS: Adou Thiero is averaging 15.9 points, six rebounds and 1.7 steals for the Razorbacks.
-Johnell Davis is averaging 13.1 points and 2.3 steals over the last 10 games.
+Johnell Davis is averaging 13.1 points over the last 10 games.

-Mitchell is averaging 13.6 points for the Tigers.
+Mitchell is shooting 50.0% and averaging 13.6 points for the Tigers.
 Caleb Grill is averaging 3.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Razorbacks: 4-6, averaging 70.8 points, 31.4 rebounds, 12.8 assists, 7.5 steals and 5.3 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 71.9 points per game.